davedash/django-fixture-magic/README.rst

     ./manage.py dump_object APP.MODEL PK1 PK2 PK3 ... > my_new_fixture.json

-Or you can get all objects with all dependencies:
+Or you can get all objects with all dependencies by passing an asterisk (in quotes because to the shell an asterisk means to select all files in the current directory):

-    ./manage.py dump_object APP.MODEL * > my_new_fixture.json
+    ./manage.py dump_object APP.MODEL '*' > my_new_fixture.json

 You can now safely load ``my_new_fixture.json`` in a test without foreign key i errors.